 What makes a poor online TEFL course?

-I wrote an article about that here that addresses why many online TEFL courses are not any good.
+I wrote an article about that here called "Why many online TEFL courses are not any good".

 Is a TEFL course with a guaranteed job the best course?